The Ultimate Beginner’s Guide to Chinese Food Therapy

 By selecting foods that are either more yin or more yang, we can help our body restore its balance of yin and yang.

 The foods that have a yin quality are cooling and moisturizing while foods with a yang quality are warming and drying.
 Some typical yin foods include watermelon, turnip, and seaweed, while typical yang foods include red meat, mango, and roasted nuts.

-I created a list of 80 yin and yang food items as a free bonus gift for signing up to my newsletter.
+I created a list of 80 yin and yang food items as a free bonus gift for my readers.
 You can print it and hang on your fridge or save it to your phone so you can pull it up whenever you’re grocery shopping.
 It’s a great list to keep handy so don’t miss it!

 The way we cook our foods will also affect their yin and yang properties.
 Raw, uncooked foods tend to be on the yin side while foods cooked on high heat—such as grilled, baked, or deep fried—tend to be more yang.
 You can alter the yin and yang qualities of food to some degree simply by the way you cook it.

 Besides giving the food its characteristic appearance, the colour of the food determines the appropriate application of that particular food.
 This important concept in TCM and Chinese food therapy is called the “5 colours” principle.

 The founder of ancient Chinese culture and the father of TCM—the “Yellow Emperor” first wrote about this concept over 3000 years ago.
 He believed that each naturally occurring colour in our food—red, yellow, green, white, and black—benefits a different part of our body.